FISHING THE PENINSULA

 The rich waters of the Azuero Peninsula are a veritable anglers paradise where a multitude of opportunities and possibilities await.
 Year round, the inshore fishing can be nothing short of spectacular and we have some wonderful ground to fish that is home to Roosterfish, Cuberas, Amberjack, Corvinas, Groupers and many different types of Jacks and Snapper.
 The biodiversity here is astounding and you never quite know what you will catch next.
 We even see schools of Tarpon from time to time.
 They have established themselves after migrating through the Panama Canal from the Caribbean side and are doing very well.
 Then there's also the huge Pacific Snook that top out at around 50 lbs, Bonefish and the occasional Permit!
 This really is a very special and unique fishery.

-Offshore, we have the possibility of finding Yellowfin and Big Eye Tuna, Mahi Mahi, Wahoo, Sailfish and Black Marlin.
-As a rule, these fish come much closer to shore in the green season and on occasions, have been caught within a couple of miles.
-Last season a Sailfish of 150 lb + was caught in a kayak less than half a mile off the beach which was exceptional.
+Offshore, we have the possibility of finding Yellowfin Tuna, Mahi Mahi, Wahoo, Sailfish and Black Marlin.
+As a rule, these fish come much closer to shore in the green season (April to December) and on occasions, have been caught within a couple of miles.
 Generally speaking, we normally push out at least 8 miles and further when looking for the pelagics.

 We are conservation minded in our fishing practices and return all Cubera, Roosters, Groupers, Sharks and Billfish.
 We take enough table-fish to feed ourselves on a daily basis and beyond that we practice catch and release.
 Freezing down fish and filling coolers to fly out of the country is not our thing.